 So, what’s new?

 Our outer packaging for all mailing items has been changed to a fully compostable and 100% recyclable paper bag, whilst our shirt packaging is now plastic-free and compostable.
-This means the plastic looking bag our men’s formal shirts arrive in will no longer be made from actual plastic but will instead be formed from fully decomposable potato starch, leaving behind no trace of plastic.
+This means the plastic looking bag our men’s formal shirts arrive in will no longer be made from actual plastic.
+Instead, your new white shirt will be in packaging that is made from fully decomposable potato starch, leaving behind no trace of plastic.

 As formal clothing and tailoring retailers it can be difficult to be fully sustainable due to all those fiddly extras that are used in packaging the items.
 For example, shirts require pins and a collar insert to keep its shape throughout delivery.